The name "Tor" can refer to several different components.

 Our wiki has a community-maintained list of instructions for Torifying specific applications.

-Please add to these lists and help us keep them accurate!
+Please add to this list and help us keep it accurate!

 Most people use Tor Browser, which includes everything you need to browse the web safely using Tor.

 Using Tor with other browsers is dangerous and not recommended.